jiyoungk-0/Data-Science-Portfolio/Background-Color-AB-Test/README.md

 - Data cleaning involved flagging conversion as binary for analysis and grouping users by experimental condition.

 ### **📝 Project Summary**
-This project demonstrates how a simple UI change—background color adjustment—can significantly impact key user engagement metrics.
+This project demonstrates how a simple UI change—background colour adjustment—can significantly impact key user engagement metrics.
 The A/B test setup, coupled with statistical validation and visualization, supports confident decision-making to implement the black background design.
 Additional experiments are suggested to explore location-based effects and other UI element optimizations.

 ### **🚀 Project Conclusion**
 The black background design clearly outperforms the white background in driving conversions.
 This insight can guide UI/UX teams toward data-backed design improvements.
 Further testing is recommended before full deployment, especially considering the synthetic nature of the dataset.